-- Clean cutting of paneer cubes will improve the look of pakora.
-If it's breaking, torn or brittle then avoid it otherwise the pakora shape will not be good.
+- Clean cutting of paneer cubes will improve the look of the pakoras.
+If it's breaking, torn, or brittle then avoid it otherwise the pakora shape will not be good.

 - Fresh chickpea flour/gram flour (besan) is the most important ingredient that will determine the main taste of pakora.

 - Make sure it pakora batter is in one tone, homogenous without lumps.
-It should be semi thick so the paneer can easily coated.
+It should be semi-thick so the paneer can easily be coated.

-- Addition of spices depends on your taste.
-If you want to add carom seeds, asafoetida or other ingredients then add it accordingly.
+- The addition of spices depends on your taste.
+If you want to add carom seeds, asafoetida or other ingredients then add them accordingly.

-- I have added cornflour and rice flour to add extra crispiness to pakora after frying.
+- I have added cornflour + rice flour to add extra crispiness to pakoras after frying.

-- The addition of cornflour will add the crisp in pakora and rice flour will make it crunchy.
+- The addition of cornflour will add the crisp to pakoras and rice flour will make it crunchy.

 - Monitor the oil temperature before frying pakoras.
 Fry on medium heat!